getantidote/getantidote.github.io/_pages/migrating-from-antigen.md

 # but instead you can accomplish the same via annotations:

 # Bundle oh-my-zsh libs and plugins with the 'path:' annotation
-ohmyzsh/ohmyzsh path:lib/clipboard.zsh
+antidote bundle ohmyzsh/ohmyzsh path:lib/clipboard.zsh
-ohmyzsh/ohmyzsh path:plugins/git
+antidote bundle ohmyzsh/ohmyzsh path:plugins/git
-ohmyzsh/ohmyzsh path:plugins/extract
+antidote bundle ohmyzsh/ohmyzsh path:plugins/extract

 # OR - you might want to load bundles with a HEREDOC.
 antidote bundle <<EOBUNDLES